Prelude to the Mishima Incident: 1970 (Shōwa 45)

 On September 1, on the way home from the "Constitutional Amendment Draft Study Group," Morita and Chibi-Koga invited Hiroyasu Koga (nickname: Furu-Koga) to a late-night bar called "Parkside" at 3-8-1 Nishi-Shinjuku, Shinjuku-ku, where they explained their "final plan" and gained Furu-Koga's approval.
 Morita and Chibi-Koga asked Furu-Koga, "Can you share life and death with Mishima Sensei?" and, "Hiro-chan, can you give us your life?"
 Furu-Koga, who had been prepared for this since he joined the Tatenokai, immediately accepted and expressed his gratitude for being accepted as a comrade.

-On September 3, Mishima was invited to the Youth Political Training Workshop of the New Political Comrades Association (新政同志会, Shinsei Dōshikai), presided by Yasuhiro Nakasone, where he gave a lecture on Japan's self-defense.
+On September 3, Mishima was invited to the Youth Political Training Workshop of the New Political Comrades Association (新政同志会), presided by Yasuhiro Nakasone, where he gave a lecture on Japan's self-defense.
 Mishima spoke of the importance of Japan having lived its long history in a uniquely Japanese way of traditional culture, and he said that Japan would not be able to win against the ideological strategies of other countries if it ignored its traditions and national spirit.
 He also warned that if the Japanese were to become overconfident and let their guard down, thinking "We Japanese will be fine, even if leave things lay, we Japanese will be able to tap our potential and do our best when the crunch comes," they would end up putting on belly fat and becoming like pigs.

 Although I consider myself a human being today, I have always lived in fear that tomorrow I might become a pig.
 In order to avoid becoming a pig and to avoid accumulating fat, we must constantly sharpen our minds, just like polishing a Japanese sword every day.
 If we don't, humans will become useless.
 I think Japanese people don't realize that they are becoming more and more corrupt day by day.
 When I think like this, I gradually come to understand the current world situation, or the difficulties that Japan faces as a country in terms of its international strategy.